Call Conversion Tracking and Connecting Offline Telephone Leads to PPC Leads Traffic

 We were able to provide a much tighter, more integrated attribution model for this client through the following steps:

-1- We implemented use of AdWords’ native call tracking to count the phone calls as conversions and share the data with Google Analytics.
+We implemented use of AdWords’ native call tracking.
+It counted the phone calls as conversions and shared the data with Google Analytics.
 AdWords offers a few different options for call tracking.
-The most powerful one involves using AdWords’ forwarding numbers for each call to capture the broadest amount of data from the call.
+The most powerful one involves using AdWords’ forwarding numbers for each call.
+It captures the broadest amount of data from the call.
 It will give you the time, date, area code and length for each call.
 Be sure to set a minimum length of the call before it can be counted as a true conversion.
 In this case, we selected 90 seconds based on call history supplied by the client.

-2- At this point, the client did have that call effectiveness tied to each campaign, ad group, ad and keyword.
-A decision had to be made if we were going to use AdWords’ automated bid strategies, such as “Enhanced CPC” or “Target ROAS” or if a third-party tool was going to brought in for a more robust solution.
+At this point, the client did have that call effectiveness tied to each campaign, ad group, ad and keyword.
+A decision had to be made if we were going to use AdWords’ automated bid strategies.
+Strategies included, “Enhanced CPC”, or “Target ROAS”, or if a third-party tool was going to brought in for a more robust solution.
 Marin Software Pro Edition was selected as the bid management tool at this point.
 Marin offers a great combination of bidding rules and tracking.
 Marin can import conversion data from Google Analytics seamlessly and allowed for the best results for the client.

 By going through a deep review of the client’s offer, their customer profile and historical performance, we could blend diverse data streams and deliver improved performance to the bottom line.
 A little creativity and willingness to look for solutions across different tracking platforms such as AdWords native, Google Analytics and Marin Software allowed for an understanding of the full picture and achieving the best performance for the client’s ad dollars.

 Download the Case Study on call conversion tracking.